davidMcneil/mnist/README.md

 # MNIST
-A crate for parsing the [MNIST](http://yann.lecun.com/exdb/mnist/) data set into matricies to be used by Rust programs.
+A crate for parsing the [MNIST](http://yann.lecun.com/exdb/mnist/) data set into vectors to be used by Rust programs.

 * [Crate](https://crates.io/crates/mnist)